 Response: That change has been made in this rule.
 If the 3-month LIBOR is below 2 percent, the maximum spreads are now 100 basis points higher than is permitted under more normal market conditions.

-Comment: FSA should consider using LIBOR or LIBOR swap curve index for loans beyond short term variable and increase the spread to 400 basis points.
+Comment: FSA should consider using LIBOR or LIBOR swap curve index for Start Printed Page 14003loans beyond short term variable and increase the spread to 400 basis points.

 Response: FSA changed the rule, to add the LIBOR index and to increase the allowable spread for loans with rates fixed for less than 5 years.